StarRocks/starrocks/docs/loading/BrokerLoad.md

 In the preceding example, `StorageCredentialParams` represents a group of authentication parameters which vary depending on the authentication method you choose.
 For more information, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md#aws-s3).

+From v3.1 onwards, StarRocks supports directly loading the data of Parquet-formatted or ORC-formatted files from AWS S3 by using the INSERT command and the TABLE keyword, saving you from the trouble of creating an external table first.
+For more information, see [INSERT > Insert data directly from files in an external source using TABLE keyword](../sql-reference/sql-statements/data-manipulation/insert.md).

 #### Load data from Google GCS

 Execute the following statement to load `file1.csv` and `file2.csv` from the `input` folder of your Google GCS bucket `bucket_gcs` into `table1` and `table2`, respectively: